pjorritsma/eMagisk/README.md

+!!!
+THERE IS NO SUPPORT FOR THIS.
+IT WORKS FOR ME...
+MOSTLY.
+DON'T DM ME ABOUT THIS ASKING FOR SUPPORT !!!

 # eMagisk

 Installs useful binaries: bash, curl, nano, strace, eventrec and tcpdump.
 Also optionally installs Atlas services that ensure uptime.